 Compression Vary Header – gzip_proxied #;

-This directive tells proxies to cache both regular and gzipped versions of the resource.
+This directive tells proxies to cache both regular and gzipped resource versions.
 Nginx will only add this header when compression is used, depending on the gzip_min_length setting.

 Compression Mime Types

 Mime types located in your /yourlocation/nginx/mime.types are the content types listed in your Nginx that GZIP can compress if listed.
 We only listed the basic ones; however, you can compress many other aspects.
-Remember not to gzip static files such as images, as it will have a negative effect.
+Remember not to gzip static files such as images, as it will negatively affect you.

 The only binary files that can be compressed with images are “image/svg+xml”